deV8nnek/digimon-digital-card-battle-guide/draft.md

 imagine players seeing a bell curve for standard deviation or variance (but just for exploration in the future)

 not just card information,
+data question
+how stats affect win rate
+how effect affect win rate
+how combos affect win rate
-data question (for analyzing, for game nerds could be, patterns, data to data) how are digimon stats distributed how are digimon effects distributed how are digimon used
+why certain digimon are likely used than others why certain option are likely used than others why this card why thi digimon why this option how are digimon stats distributed by type, class how are digimon effects distributed by type class ~~data question (for analyzing, for game nerds could be, patterns, data to data) how are digimon stats distributed how are digimon effects distributed how are digimon used